MateuszPodeszwa/C-PrivateLessons/The Foundation of C#/Methods Introduction.md

 1. Console Application
 	1. Program
-		1. Main
+		1. Main (the starting point method)
-			1. CountToTen
+			1. CountToTen - the method
 				1. For loop
-					1. current variable
+					1. current - the variable

 ---